The Muscles of the Back

 The Muscles that Move the Spine

 There are several pairs of deep muscles that help move the spine (again, the vertebrae) - not all are located in the back.
 Those that are, include the sacrospinalis (spinalis, iliocostalis, longissimus), and quadratus lumborum muscles.

 The sacrospinalis (also called the erector spinae) is actually three muscles.
 They are the spinalis, iliocostalis, and longissimus.
 Each of these muscles is divided into three parts that correspond to the part of the back where they’re located.
 For example, there is the spinalis thoracis muscle located in the upper back or thoracic area.

 Longissimus and Quadratus Lumborum

-The quadratus lumborum muscles (blue, in the image above) are found in the lower back (also called the lumbar area).
+The quadratus lumborum muscles (orange, in the image above) are found in the lower back (also called the lumbar area).
 They help to bend the back to one side or the other.

 The Muscles that Move the Upper Legs (Thigh)

 The psoas major and iliacus muscles make up the iliopsoas.
 These go from the lumbar spine to each of the thigh bones (also called femurs).
 In addition to moving the thigh, these muscles help bend the back.

 A smaller muscle, called the psoas minor, is located in front of the iliopsoas.